ipankhi/ALPA/README.md

 ---

 ## Evaluation
-You can evaluate the trained model by using a validation dataset and configuring the arguments accordingly.
-Replace `--train=1` with `--train=0` to enable evaluation mode.
+You can evaluate the trained model use test.py

 ---